 What Are the Side Effects of Red Light Therapy?

 You may have heard about the many benefits of red light therapy.
 It’s not hyperbole; there are scores of studies supporting red light therapy as an effective treatment for a variety of issues, from pain relief, to skin rejuvenation, wound healing, and more (for a more comprehensive view of the benefits of red light therapy, check out our blog).
 That’s not the only thing that has experts more than intrigued by the treatment.
-One of the most important characteristics of red light therapy - an extremely rare one at that when it comes to any sort of therapeutic treatment - is that it is completely safe to use, and in fact, it has virtually no risks or serious side effects.
+One of the most important characteristics of red light therapy - an extremely rare one at that when it comes to any sort of therapeutic treatment - is that it is very safe to use for most people, and in fact, and there are no documented serious risks or side effects.

 That said, while most people will only experience positive effects, there are some who might notice some mild side effects.
 Here are the most common.

 From a Rouge customer: My husband and I have been using our Red Light Panel for about 4 weeks now and we both love it!
 It has made a huge difference on sore muscles and aching joints!
 I just ordered a second panel today, can’t wait for it to arrive!!
 Thanks Rouge

 Slight tightness and redness in the skin

 Some people may experience temporary skin irritation in the area exposed to treatment.
 It may feel a bit like a sunburn.
 However, it’s important to note that this effect is not at all like a sunburn.
 First, sunburns are caused by ultraviolet light, which is known to damage the skin.
 These UV rays cause damage either by directly damaging DNA, which can lead to skin cancer, or by agitating molecules within the cell, causing reactive oxygen species to form.